 The Translational Data Science Integrated Research Center, established in 2018, facilitates collaboration between Fred Hutch researchers, data scientists and technology partners such as Amazon and Microsoft, with the goal of ensuring that our investigators can benefit from the latest data science techniques in their quest for new discoveries.

-At Fred Hutch, we facilitate collaborative research across our divisions and with outside partners through the Hutch Data Commonwealth, which allows investigators to store, share and analyze their research data in the cloud.
+At Fred Hutch, we facilitate collaborative research across our divisions and with outside partners., allowing investigators to store, share and analyze their research data in the cloud.
 Our data-sharing culture has also led to the creation of Oncoscape, an online data portal that draws on publicly available molecular, genetic and medical information from the national Cancer Genome Atlas.
 Another data analytics tool that supports collaborative research is our HICOR IQ informatics platform, which integrates cancer registry and health insurance claims data from across Washington state.